About King Mojo Records

 Dick opined, "when drugs take over someone's life, they go into a state of denial and

-there's not a damn thing you can, especially when they're convinced they're on top of the
+there's not a damn thing you can do, especially when they're convinced they're on top of

-world".
-"I'd seen associates succumb to drug use, some made it and some didn't.
+the world".
+"I'd seen friends succumb to heavy drug use before, some lived and

-I discussed my concerns about Capricorn's future with my family and told them to be
+some didn't.
+I discussed my concerns about Capricorn's future with my family and told them

-prepared for a change.
-In spite of being on top of the charts, the offices of Capricorn
+to be prepared for a change.
+In spite of Capricorn being on top of the charts then, the

-Dick took a chance that a silver lining would be there for him after guiding three
+Dick took a chance that a silver lining would be available to him after guiding three

-Capricorn artists to the top of the charts that year, he knew there would never be a
+Capricorn artists to the top of the charts that year.
+Also, he knew there would never be a

 better time to start a new venture.
 In 1976 Dick resigned as Vice President of Capricorn